Avaiga/taipy-doc/docs/index.md

 ## How does it work?

 Taipy is composed of two main independent components: **Taipy Core** and **Taipy GUI**.
-You can use the GUI component without the Scenario Management and vice-versa.
+You can use either component independently.
 However, as you will see, they are incredibly efficient when combined.

 <div class="tp-row" style="margin-top: 2rem; margin-bottom: 2rem">
   <div class="tp-col-12 tp-col-md">